Spasman/rcon_example/README.md

 "RconIP": IP address of the connected RCON client.
 "RconPort": Port of the connected RCON client.
 "RconSocket": TCP Socket ID of the connected RCON client.
+"GameModeID": The current game mode of the server that was connected to.
+"MapName": The name of the current map running on the server that was connected to.

 rcon_disconnect:
 Triggers when an RCON client disconencts.